jefferis/fiji-cmtk-gui/README.md

 Developer Update
 ================

-  * To update the code for this GUI, choose `Update to Developer CMTK GUI`
+  * To update the code for this GUI, choose `Update to Development CMTK GUI`